Dear Hammarskjold Parents and Students,

 Requirements: The most important quality that a member of the Student Council must have is dedication and commitment to the club.
 The success of any Student Council activity is completely dependent upon the support and hard work of Student Council members.
 Therefore, regular attendance at meetings is mandatory.
 We encourage members to bring their ideas to meetings.
 As a group, our goal is to work toward turning those ideas into projects and activities that the entire school can enjoy.

 Description: Video Newsmakers provides students with an opportunity to produce, direct, write, and perform video broadcasts on our "Hammarskjold News" channel.
-For 2018-19 meets daily at 7:55 a.m. in the Media Center.
+For 2020-21 this club meets daily at 7:55 a.m. in the Media Center.
 Max – 30 students.

 Requirements: Students must be able to leave their first period classes on assigned days.
 Students must have a signed permission slip to participate.